What they didn’t understand was how arbitrary it all was.

 “Kim,” the girl answered before her mother could command her not to tell me.

 “Kim,” I repeated.
-I took the phone from her hands, a feat only possible because she still hadn’t moved past surprise and her grip was loose.
+I took the phone from her hands, a feat only possible because her distraction had loosened her grip.

 “Hey!”
 Kim exclaimed, annoyed now that I had her toy.
 “Are you crazy?”